-The following artwork was created of vitiligo model Winnie Harlow in silver & gold.
-The artwork is part of an art illustration in an ongoing project called the Royalty Art series.
+The following artwork was created of the vitiligo model Winnie Harlow in silver & gold.
+The digital artwork is part of an art illustration in an ongoing project called the Royalty Art series.

 Finding Great Photo References of Model Winnie Harlow

 Winnie Harlow is remarkably beautiful.
 In an interview with Jamaica's The Gleaner, she mentioned how she was a victim of bullying growing up as a child because of her skin de-pigmentation.
 I can't even begin to imagine what she must have felt growing up being called art sort of names.
 Insecurity and the negativity almost led her to commit suicide.

 The story you can image was not so sweet in the beginning.
 Yet, through all of what she went through she has become one of the most recognized beauties in the world.
 Her followers over well over 2 million combined for Facebook, Instagram, and Twitter.
 A number I am sure will continue to grow.

 This is one of the main reasons I chose to illustrate her out of anyone else as a part of my Royalty Art series.
 She is a vitiligo model who represents overcoming adversity, hope, diversity, confidence, and beauty.

 Now when I had the vision of creating the illustration of her I did not process how much work it would be.
 However, I figured it would take quite some time to finish the artwork.

 To my surprise, it actually didn't take me as long as it took to paint the Rihanna art illustration, which took 56 hours and some minutes to complete.